FootLooseLabs/atom.js/README.md

 A simple (not overly abstracted) microservices communication framework built on ZeroMQ, providing seamless inter-process communication with automatic service discovery, message routing, and schema-based message validation.

-An architecture for building networked functions - enabling functions across different programs to discover, communicate & invoke each other.
+Think of it as an architecture for building networked functions - enabling functions across different programs to discover, communicate & invoke each other.

 ### Key Features